TokenEngineeringCommunity/resources/README.md

 - [Token Engineering Fundamentals](https://www.youtube.com/watch?v=DsRG9uZmME8) - 📺 1 hour overview of token engineering fundamentals.

 ### Communities
+- [BlockScience](https://block.science/) - 🖥️ BlockScience ® is an engineering, R&D, and analytics firm specializing in complex systems.
 - [Token Engineering](tokens.engineering) - 🖥️ A community pushing forward the field of token engineering in theory and practice.
 - [Commons Stack](https://commonsstack.org/) - 🖥️ A design and engineering group creating systems that incentivize the creation and maintenance of public goods.